Who would have expected to discover Singapore's oldest Hindu temple right in the middle of Chinatown?

 Firewalking at Sri Mariamman Temple

-Sri Mariamman Temple is a Singapore National Monument and is owned by Hindu Endowments Board.
+Sri Mariamman Temple is a Singapore National Monument and is owned by the Hindu Endowments Board.

 Tours that include Sri Mariamman Temple